 From safety to practicality and affordability, the advantages of flat roofs have made them a common solution for new roof designs.
-Flat roof designs do not need shingles or other decorative elements on the surface.
+Flat roofs do not need shingles or other decorative elements on the surface.
 This means installation costs are lower than other types of roofing.
-Because there is no slope, accessing a flat roof is easy and more cost-effective for contractors to do replacement work or repairs.
+Because there is no slope, accessing a flat roof is easy and more cost-effective for contractors to do flat roof repairs.

 Also, many homeowners enjoy added benefits of having roof storage and a design that is energy-efficient.
 What’s more, some types of flat roof materials, such as PVC membrane, can even last owners beyond 30 years with proper care from experts in flat roof design.

 While flat roofs have many benefits, one drawback is that they can leak and need routine care to prevent more severe leaks.
-It is vital to have trusted flat roofing experts on your side.
-These professionals have specialized knowledge, experience, and equipment for flat roofing.
+It is vital to have trusted flat roof repair experts on your side.
+These professionals have specialized knowledge, experience, and equipment for replacing a flat roof.

 Since 1999, Powell’s Roofing & Siding has specialized in residential and commercial flat roof repair, replacement, and installation in northern New Jersey.
-Our owner-operated business provides free estimates and expert council for all our customers.
+Our owner-operated business provides free flat roof repair estimates and expert counsel for all our customers.
 Our goal is to help give them the information they need to make the best decisions on flat roof solutions for their homes.
 We stand by our A+ rating with the Better Business Bureau and continue to earn our reputation for you.

 Flat roofs offer many benefits, including lower installation costs, greater energy efficiency, and increased outdoor living space.
 But one downside is that flat roofs may not last as long as many sloped roofs.
 The life-cycle for flat roofs can vary from 5 years (rolled asphalt) to over 30 years (PVC membrane).
 It should be cared for with proper drainage systems to reach their potential.
 These designs can also allow ponding water from rain to last on your roof for more than 48 hours, which causes flat roofs leaks at seams or flashings.